ashleefv/ApplNumComp/RecommendedReading.md

 # Applied Numerical Computing Recommended Reading
+* Citations for the readings are located at the bottom of the page.
 ## Reading 1

 This section focuses on LATEX and computational science and engineering.
 The readings provide background and overview information.